 As a landscape designer, one of my favorite topics of garden design and construction is the garden path!

-See, a well thought out and lovingly created garden path makes a garden come alive.
-It guides us to experience the garden fully.
+A well thought out and lovingly created garden path makes a garden come alive.
+It guides us to experience the magic and beauty of a garden fully.

 If you want to dive in, here are a few of my favorite books with lots of great details on garden path construction!

 - The Complete Pebble Mosaic Handbook: I just LOVE this book.
 So many amazing patterns and close-up instruction photos!